openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/openvino-plugin-library/plugin.rst

 transform_model()
 +++++++++++++++++

 The function accepts a const shared pointer to `ov::Model` object and applies common and device-specific transformations on a copied model to make it more friendly to hardware operations.
-For details how to write custom device-specific transformation, refer to :doc:`Writing OpenVINO™ transformations <openvino_docs_transformations>` guide.
+For details how to write custom device-specific transformation, refer to :doc:`Writing OpenVINO™ transformations <../transformations-api>` guide.
 See detailed topics about model representation:

-* :doc:`Intermediate Representation and Operation Sets <openvino_docs_MO_DG_IR_and_opsets>`
+* :doc:`Intermediate Representation and Operation Sets <../../openvino-ir-format/operation-sets>`
-* :doc:`Quantized models <openvino_docs_ov_plugin_dg_quantized_models>`.
+* :doc:`Quantized models <advanced-guides/quantized-models>`.

 .. doxygensnippet:: src/plugins/template/src/plugin.cpp